hysan/FlaskReactPostgresStack/README.md

 4. Protect our site with JWT via PyJWT - implemented in the boilerplate already
 5. Optionally allow CORS to specified resources.
 6. Automatic caching (if configured) by having transpiled asset files with hashes in the name (via Flask-Webpack).
+7. Create database versions with migrations and upgrades easily with Flask-Migrate.

 **React.js**